Broken by the Scream

-Broken by the Scream is a Japanese metal/metalcore group from Tokyo.
+Broken by the Scream is a Japanese metal idol group from Tokyo.

 History

 The formation of the group was announced in October 2016 and debuted some months later in January 2017.
-After performing at several rock and metal music festivals, the group played their first concert in the United States as part of the Anime Los Angeles convention on January 2024.
-A North and Latin America tour slated for April that year had to be postponed due to visa issues.
+The group played their first United States concert as part of Saboten-con in Phoenix, Arizona in September 2019.
+Followed by Katsu-con in Washington DC in February 2023 and Anime Los Angeles in January 2024.
+The group also made its Europe debut at multiple festivals later in 2024.A North and Latin America tour slated for April 2024 had to be postponed due to visa issues.
 In the summer of 2024 the group toured Europe, playing shows in Germany and at the Motocultor Festival in France.

-Broken by the Scream contributed a song for the video game Onee Chanbara Origin which let to the band to gain first international recognition.
+Broken by the Scream contributed a song for the video game Onee Chanbara Origin which led to the group gaining its first international recognition.
 After the release of two EPs in 2017, the group published their debut album An Alien's Portrait a year later, followed by the second album Noisy Night Fever in 2019.
 Their third album, Rise Into Chaos which was first published in Japan via Tokuma was internationally released by JPU Records in November 2022.

+In early 2023, the band met Christian Nakanishi, singer of the Swedish Eurodance band Rednex and producer of several Japanese projects.
+He continues to strongly influence Broken By The Scream's career, enabling tours, festival appearances, and a contract with Metal Blade Records in 2026.

-In August 2023, it was announced that Uriin Kaguya and Yabusame Ayame were to leave the group.
+In August 2023, it was announced that Uriin Kagura and Yabusame Ayame were to leave the group.
 While Yabusame left the group on her own wish, Uriin had to quit due to a poor health condition.
 An audition was held to cast new members.
 Later Shizuku Mikogami and Yayoi Takayashiki were announced to have joined the group.
 In September 2024, the EP ReMake Them Joy was released.

 The band is set to tour Europe for a second time, with two concerts held in Germany as well as an appearance at Resurrection Fest in Spain and at Japan Expo in France.
 In August 2025, the band will release their fourth studio album entitled Solar Strain.
 As their first single, the band released a music video for the eponymous 14-minute song "Tsuioku no Nasuka" on YouTube.

-In 2026, the band will perform at Wacken Open Air.
+In 2026, the band performed at Wacken Open Air.
+On February 5, 2026, it was announced that the band had been signed to Metal Blade Records.